Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Method

 \subsection{Region-Guided Decoder}

-Given the cross-modal fusion embedding $F$, we aim to localize moment spans semantically aligned with the language description.
-As discussed in Sec.~\ref{3.1}, previous methods employ randomly initialized learnable queries without explicit guidance, leading to increasing optimization difficulty and reduced query diversity.
-In contrast, we design a region-guided decoder, which adopts a set of explicitly initialized anchor pairs as moment queries to provide directive and diverse regional priors.
-Each anchor pair consists of a static anchor and a dynamic anchor, both of which are initialized by different clustering points on the ground-truth moment spans.
-The two anchors serve different roles in the decoder, collaboratively guiding localization with explicit regional guidance.
+Given the fusion embedding $F$, we aim to localize moment spans semantically aligned with the description in the decoder.
+As discussed in Sec.~\ref{3.1}, previous methods employ randomly initialized learnable queries without task-related guidance, leading to increasing optimization difficulty and numerous overlapped proposals.
+In contrast, we design a region-guided decoder, which adopts a set of explicitly initialized anchor pairs as moment queries to provide directive and diverse regional guidance.
+Each anchor pair consists of a static anchor and a dynamic anchor, both of which are initialized by clustering centers on the ground-truth moment spans.
+The two types of anchors serve different roles in the decoder, where static anchors maintain regional guidance without updating and dynamic anchors make diverse predictions.
+They collaboratively guide localization with explicit regional guidance.
 The structure of the region-guided decoder is described in Fig.~\ref{fig:3}.
 We elaborate on the detailed process in the following.

-\textbf{Explicit anchor initialization.}\; Due to the specificity of the TSG task, we lack the task-related guidance (\textit{e.g.}, category constraints) present in other detection tasks.
+\textbf{Anchor Explicit Initialization.}\; Due to the specificity of the TSG task, we lack the task-related guidance (\textit{e.g.}, category constraints) present in other detection tasks.
 Nonetheless, we can still provide regional guidance for the decoding process by considering the distribution of ground-truth moment spans.
-Specifically, we first modify the 2D anchor boxes in~\cite{liu2022dab} to represent 1D moments in the video, \textit{i.e.}, the center coordinate $m_c$ and the duration $m_\sigma$ of the moments are utilized to represent the static anchor and dynamic anchor.
-Then, we generate $\mathcal{K}$ representative points $A\in \mathbb{R}^{\mathcal{K}\times 2}$ by adopting k-means clustering algorithm on the ground-truth of all the moment spans $m = (m_c, m_\sigma)$ in the training dataset.
-These clustering points represent explicit temporal regions with diverse center coordinates and durations.
-Since events described in the sentence can occur anywhere in the video, generating diverse temporal regions as guidance is crucial.
-Therefore, the static and dynamic anchors are initialized to $\mathcal{K}$ representative anchors: $A^0_s = A^0_d = A \in \mathbb{R}^{\mathcal{K}\times 2}$, and the positional embeddings of anchor pairs are generated by:
+Specifically, the forms of static anchors and dynamic anchors are first defined as $a = (a_c, a_\sigma)$, where $a_c$ is the center coordinate and the $a_\sigma$ is the duration of the moment.
+Then, as shown in Fig.~\ref{fig:2}b, we generate $\mathcal{K}$ clustering centers $A\in \mathbb{R}^{\mathcal{K}\times 2}$ by adopting k-means clustering algorithm on the distribution of all ground-truth moment spans.
+These clustering centers represent explicit temporal regions with diverse center coordinates and durations.
+Since events described in the text can occur anywhere in videos, generating diverse temporal regions as guidance is crucial.
+Therefore, the static and dynamic anchors are initialized by $\mathcal{K}$ clustering centers: $A^0_s = A^0_d = A \in \mathbb{R}^{\mathcal{K}\times 2}$, and the positional embeddings of anchor pairs are generated by: